piotrszmydki/osa/README.md

 Prepare disk for storage providers like swift, lvm ( with scripts )

 run inst.sh
-Script shows you 2 files:
+Script shows you some files with description what yoy can do:
 1. with passwords ( you can change password for openstack dashboard in line keystone_admin_password.
 2. with inventory configuration - you can add hostnames in section [hosts] like (one per line): controller compute1 compute2 compute3
+3. add number of max pg per osd and auth allow insecure global id reclaim
+4. increse delay time from 2 to 5 in section install distro package
+5. optionally you can add venv_wheel_build_skip_check: true to /etc/openstack_deploy/user_variables.yml

 You can limit number of deploy hosts by adding --limit localhost,compute1 to openstack-ansible command at the end because you can be banned by opendev.org. :-)